 Photoplethysmography has been used for a long time.
-A simple pulse oximeter will measure the arterial pulse wave and the deviations between young healthy arteries and very advanced CVD is actually visible righ there on the pulse ox.
-But that is not enough for clinically use.
-What makes the Max Pulse different is the very complex analysis that our proprietary algorithm performs, reformatting the arterial pulse wave graph and pulling very detailed information.
-Multiple peer-reviewed studies have shown this technique to be effective when compared to more tradition and time-consuming methods of detecting cardiovascular disorders.
-Our machine takes the arterial pulse wave and interprets it using something called the Accelerated Photoplethysmography (APG) which allows us to pull very precise information from the waveform.
+A simple pulse oximeter will measure the arterial pulse wave and the deviations between young healthy arteries and very advanced CVD is actually visible right there on the pulse ox.
+But that is not enough for clinical use.
+What makes the Max Pulse different is the more complex pulse wave analysis that our proprietary algorithm performs, reformatting the arterial pulse wave graph and pulling very detailed information.
+Multiple peer-reviewed studies have shown this technique to be effective when compared to more traditional and time-consuming methods of detecting cardiovascular disorders.
+Our machine takes the arterial pulse wave and interprets it using something called Accelerated Photoplethysmography (APG) which allows us to pull very precise information from the waveform.
 Our website has scientific studies (see link below).
-Contact us and we can email you a PDF that includes a summary of the important points in these studies and the names of the studies.
+Contact us and we can email you a PDF that includes a summary of the important points in these studies.

 What Comes With the Max Pulse

 The complete package ships with everything needed to perform the testing is included in the box.
 There are no extra costs associated with using the Max Pulse, everything you need is provided, including:

 - The Max Pulse Device itself, (note: the Max Pulse must be connected to a computer to operate),